-In October of 2018, Standard and Poor's published a ratings report for the Bank, in which the Bank received a credit rating of "A+" and "A-1" for long-term and short-term credit, respectively.
-The report noted the long and stable history of the Bank, robust capital ratios, and high loan credit quality as major rating factors.
+In October of 2019, Standard and Poor's published a ratings report for the Bank, in which the Bank received a credit rating of "A+" and "A-1" for long-term and short-term credit, respectively.
+The report noted the long and stable history of the Bank, very strong capital ratios, high loan credit quality, and conservative management as major rating factors.

-During 2018, the Bank continued with its mission of "delivering quality, sound financial services that promote agriculture, commerce and industry in North Dakota."
-While a more stable energy sector provides some optimism that deposits will stabilize, low commodity prices continue to impact our ag economy.
-Still, the Bank is well diversified in its asset mix and prudent management tools are in place to proactively mitigate concentration risk.
-As reported on previous pages, the Bank's capital position is as strong as it has ever been with a tier one capital leverage ratio of 12.48%, much higher than the "well capitalized" threshold of 5% as defined by federal banking regulations.
+As reported on previous pages, the Bank's capital position is as strong as it has ever been with a tier one capital leverage ratio of 13.60%, much higher than the "well capitalized" threshold of 5% as defined by federal banking regulations.